5 Installing packages

 When you use a package it is important to cite it in a manuscript or thesis both to acknowledge the author’s work in making the package and to increase reproducibility.
 The correct citation can be seen with the function citation.

-To cite lme4 in publications use:
+To cite package 'nlme' in publications use:

 It is also important to cite the version used.